 Hello, my name is Ruth, I write about technology and storytelling as, for me, they are inextricably linked to understanding ourselves and the world around us.
-When working as a interaction designer, I have always found myself listening to stories about my users’ whole lives not just their computer.
+When working as an interaction designer, I have always found myself listening to stories about my users’ whole lives not just their computers.

 I first became a university lecturer in 2001 and over the years (at Lancaster, Westminster and Birkbeck, University of London), I taught BSc and MSc level human-computer interaction (HCI), cognitive science, biometrics, IT security, and web technologies.
 In August 2020, I published an online course in HCI over on Udemy.

 I’ve been online since1995 and blogging here since 2007.
 This site gets ~1.3 million hits a year.
 Offline, I was born in Middlesbrough and now I live in London.

 Back in the last century, I lived in Lausanne for six years first working as a GUI programmer and then as a PhD student in HCI and big data for structural monitoring at the École polytechnique fédérale de Lausanne.
 I speak fluent French and terrible Italian and will always have a place in my heart for the Canton Vaud and Switzerland.